aidi-2004-ai-enterprise/Assignment2_Aromal_Gigi/README.md

 - Review logs for quick root-cause

 ### What happens if your container uses too much memory?
-- Cloud Run will OOM-kill containers exceeding memory limit
-- Use monitoring to detect OOMs and increase memory or optimize model
+- If my container uses too much memory on Cloud Run, it will get OOM-killed (stopped automatically).
+I should monitor for OOM events, then either increase memory or optimize my model to prevent crashes.